xakz/checkgen/README.md

 `#suite NAME`

-Creates a suite with the name `NAME` and adds it to the SRunner. `NAME` can be any string.
+Defines a suite with the name `NAME` and adds it to the SRunner. `NAME` can be any string.
+If no suite is defined, a default one with the name "Core" will be defined for you.

 `#tcase NAME`

-Creates a test case with the name `NAME` and registers it to the current TCase. `NAME` can be any string.
+Defines a test case with the name `NAME` and registers it to the current TCase. `NAME` can be any string.
+If no test case is defined, a default one with the name "Core" will be defined for you.

 `#test DESC`

-Define a test function block and registers it to the current test case.
+Defines a test function block and registers it to the current test case.
 The block finishes at the next directive or at the end of file. `DESC` can be any string.